Enhancing Health Equity and Quality:

 The PhD program in nursing at the University of Massachusetts Boston with concentrations in population health and health policy prepares graduates as nurse leaders in addressing critical population health problems/conditions, and for leadership roles as policy analysts, researchers and educators.
 The program focuses on the intersection of nursing, population health, and health policy.

 - Analyze historical, sociological, economic, political, and healthcare perspectives of population health issues and health policies.

-- Evaluate and critique health policies that influence the access, quality, and cost of healthcare delivery and nursing practice locally and globally.
+- Evaluate health policies that influence the access, quality, and cost of healthcare delivery and nursing practice locally and globally.

-- Conduct theory-guided qualitative, quantitative, and mixed methods research that advances knowledge of population health problems and health policies.
+- Generate theory-guided qualitative, quantitative, or mixed methods research that advances Nursing Science with an emphasis in population health or health policy.